Adding Games to your Castle Profile

 to add one to your game.

-Congratulations!
-You've now added this game to your profile.
+Congratulations, you've added a game to your profile.

 Now that your game is on your profile, anybody in Castle can find it and play it.
-You might want to make sure the game looks great, for example by adding some artwork or a primary color.
+You might want to make sure the game looks as good as possible, for example by adding some artwork or a primary color.
 There are lots of ways to customize your game's appearance, so check out the Castle Project File Reference

 for the full list.